dythia102/CReactivePool/DEVLOG.md

 14. **test_load_balancing.c**
     - Ensures load balancing across sub-pools by checking acquire counts in a multi-threaded scenario.
 15. **test_backpressure.c**
-   - Should test backpressure handling when the pool is exhausted, including callback invocation.
+    - Tests backpressure handling when the pool is exhausted, including callback invocation.

-## Test Files to Be Implemented
-1. **test_concurrent_backpressure.c**
+16. **test_concurrent_backpressure.c**
-   - Should verify backpressure handling in a multi-threaded, high-contention environment.
+    - Verifies backpressure handling in a multi-threaded, high-contention environment.

-**Note**: The pending test files (`test_backpressure.c` and `test_concurrent_backpressure.c`) will be addressed in future development to ensure comprehensive coverage of the object pool's features.
+**Note**: All test files have been implemented and successfully validated using Valgrind, confirming no memory leaks and correct functionality across all scenarios.

+## Test Suite Validation
+The object pool library test suite was executed using `make valgrind-tests`, and the results were analyzed to ensure all tests passed without memory issues.
+Below is a summary of the test outcomes:

+- **Total Tests**: 16
+- **Outcome**: All tests passed.
+- **Memory**: No leaks detected (all allocated blocks freed).
+- **Errors**: No Valgrind errors reported.

+The tests cover a wide range of scenarios, including:
+- Basic operations (acquire/release).
+- Concurrent access and backpressure.
+- Dynamic resizing (grow/shrink).
+- Error handling and object validation.

+The library is confirmed to be thread-safe, with efficient object management and proper handling of edge cases.

+## Conclusion
+The object pool library is now fully tested and ready for production use.
+All features have been validated through comprehensive unit tests, and the library has demonstrated robust performance and memory management under various conditions.
+No further pending test files remain, and the library can be confidently integrated into applications requiring efficient object pooling.